janek/music-alarm-clock/README.md

 ## Setting up the Raspberry Pi
 - Install the OS in headless mode following [Tom's Hardware Guide](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html)
+- Make sure the timezone of the raspberry pi is the same as your timezone
 - Install [rpi-audio-receiver](https://github.com/nicokaiser/rpi-audio-receiver) with the USB audio card already plugged in.
 Spotify and AirPlay should work immediately, bluetooth could need a restart.
 - Install this repo's contents (below)
-- See if radio works by doing `mpc add https://stream.radioluz.pl:8443/luz_hifi.mp3` and `mpc play`.
-If it's not working, you might need to set it up.
-Links that could help: [1](https://www.rohberg.ch/de/blog/radio-streaming-with-a-raspberry-pi), [2](https://www.lesbonscomptes.com/pages/raspmpd.html).
-Set repeat to true.

 ## Installation